-A Personal Testimony of the Migrant Caravan
+A Personal Testimony Of The Migrant Caravan

 Caravans of migrants have been organized for over a decade now.
 However, it wasn't until 2014 that people came together and organized a migrant caravan from the border of Guatemala and Mexico to the U.S.-Mexico border.
 Besides banding together to migrate in a much safer way, these caravans are mostly driven by a common theme or goal, whether as assistance to those affected by the earthquakes in Oaxaca and Mexico City or in solidarity with those already traversing the country abroad freight trains in search of a new life in the U.S. or Mexico.

-The current caravan, the Refugee Caravan 2018, was joined in April of this year by "Diversidad Sin Fronteras," Diversity without Borders, the second trans-gay-migrant caravan which celebrates inclusivity and diversity among migrants.
+The current caravan, the Refugee Caravan 2018, was joined in April of this year by "Diversidad Sin Fronteras," Diversity without Borders, the second trans-gay-migrant caravan, which celebrates inclusivity and diversity among migrants.
 At the time of writing, the group had already reached over 1,500 travelers.

 Photographer Verónica G. Cárdenas has been documenting their journey.
 We spoke with her about the significance of this caravan of migrants, her reasons for wanting to tell the story of the journey and the people who go through it, and how the land has shaped who she is as a Mexican-American photographer now.